-This paleo lemon cake is topped with a sweet homemade lemon curd and both are so easy to make in an instant pot!
-It’s gluten-free, grain-free and delicious!
-Avoid heating up the house this spring/summer by making cake in a pressure cooker!
+This paleo lemon cake is topped with sweet homemade lemon curd and both are so easy to make in an instant pot!
+It’s gluten-free, grain-free, and delicious!
+Avoid heating up the house this spring/summer by making a cake in a pressure cooker!

 This lemon cake is perfect for this time of year!
 It’s bright and fresh and sweet!
 And the lemon curd on top (also made in an instant pot) is a must!

 I have a paleo lemon curd on the blog, but if you’re okay with cane sugar then try my instant pot lemon curd (I have yet to try my instant pot lemon curd with honey or maple syrup, but will update the post when I do!).